 Consistent messaging is also important to make sure that customers are not being frustrated by potential misunderstandings or miscommunication.
 If a marketing promotion promises something that your customer service team can't deliver, you'll have some frustrated customers.
 Making sure these two teams collaborate and keep each other up-to-date is important to the success of your business and the quality of interactions you have with your customers.

 The goal of any business is to attract and retain customers.
 You want your marketing team to deliver captivating marketing campaigns that draw in new customers and keep current customers coming back.
 And you want a customer service team to provide stellar service that will keep customers satisfied and loyal to your brand.
-Because both of teams interact with customers, making sure that they collaborate will not only vastly improve your customers’ experiences, but will also make your company operate more efficiently and smoothly.
+Because both sides interact with customers, making sure that they collaborate will not only vastly improve your customers' experiences but will also make your company operate more efficiently and smoothly.